-Peter Parker (Andrew Garfield) is finally accepting and settling into his role as Spider Man – NYC's very own champion and hero.
-Only now that graduation day has arrived and as news of his existence rises, he feels himself slowly pulling away from the love of his life, Gwen Stacy (Emma Stone).
+Peter Parker (Andrew Garfield) finally accepts his role as Spider Man.
+Only now that graduation day is here, news of his existence rises, he feels himself slowly pulling away from the love of his life, Gwen Stacy (Emma Stone).
 With memories of her father’s last words haunting him, he ends the relationship, hoping that by watching Gwen from afar he can keep her safe and out of his enemies’ path.

-Distractions soon arise when New York is overrun with new villains Peter is forced to battle in the form of Electro (Jamie Foxx) and the return of Peter’s troubled friend Harry Osborn (Dane DeHaan).
+Distractions soon arise when New York is under new threats.
+New villains bring Peter battles in the form of Electro (Jamie Foxx) and the return of Peter’s troubled friend Harry Osborn (Dane DeHaan).

-Now we have the ambiguous bad out of the way – and yes, I do realize that anyone who doesn’t know what I am referencing above might be confused, but guys… if you’ve not seen this yet, I don’t want to spoil anything! – let’s move on to the good.
-Following in the footsteps of its predecessor, this is one action-packed movie that doesn’t slow down!
-The battle of superpowers, the number of villains and the destruction is all kicked off in the first five minutes of the movie when Peter is late to his own graduation in an effort to stop a bad dude from his evil plans.
-This certainly keeps the film moving and hopping and unlike a certain DC Comics adaptation, this movie does take time to slow and keep in perspective the history Peter wants to uncover about himself and more specifically whatever it was about his father’s (played by Campbell Scott) work that essentially signed his death warrant.
-It’s a hard thing to balance the human aspect of a flick like this because while our heroes are at their core, “only human” much of the movie does rely on the supernatural and therein can lay the conflict.
+Now we have the ambiguous bad out of the way, let’s move on to the good.
+Following in the footsteps of its predecessor, this is another action-packed movie that doesn’t slow down!
+The battle of superpowers, the number of villains and the destruction all kicks off in the first five minutes (which cause Peter to be late to his graduation).
+This certainly keeps the plot hopping, and yet this movie does take time to slow and keep in perspective the history Peter wants to know.
+Specifically about his father’s (played by Campbell Scott) work.
+It’s a hard thing to balance the human aspect of a flick like this because while our heroes are at their core, “only human” much of the movie does rely on the supernatural.